nextgis/docs_ngcom/source/collector.rst

 9. Items: add a layer you uploaded with Formbuilder (use Layer menu).
 Add a basemap you created earlier.
 Save.
 10. Add yourself as a user. ☰ - Control panel - Collector projects.
 Enter your e-mail, registered at nextgis.com
 11. Check the form on your device.
 12. Continue adding other users.
+For simplicity, ask users for register unsing gmail account. gmail client is already on every android, and already signed in.